oxyuser00-debug/genmac-ebusiness/README.md

-# GenMac Application — README
+# GenMac eBusiness Application — README

 > Quick setup guide for running the backend and frontend locally.